crosswalk-project/crosswalk-website/README.md

 reload the page, when xwalk.css is requested the script xwalk.css.php will determine if a new version of the source file exists.

-**Never edit the Generated files directly.**

 If you encounter a red web page, this means the scss to css compilation failed.
 If you were just editing xwalk.scss, you can look in the file xwalk.msg to view the Sass compiler output.

 When appropriate changes have been made, commit the changes locally on the master branch.
 To stage and test the content for the live vesrion, run the mklive script: